Esther (8), Rwanda

 No girl should have to live in fear.
 But so many do.
 For a girl growing up in extreme poverty, every day holds dangers – just because she’s a girl.
 Around the world, girls are saying enough is enough.
 They want to know their rights, to stand up, to have choices and to get an education.

 Right now, you can give a girl the tools to write her own future.
-Join the movement to sponsor 1,000 Girls by Children’s Day, the 20th of November.
+Join the movement to sponsor 1,000 Girls.
 You can help a girl to break free from poverty.
 You’ll support her education.
 You’ll help her family to provide for her.
 You’ll give her a chance to become all she was created to be.

 You can help a girl to stand up, to have choices.
 To get an education.
 To play.
 To thrive.
 You can help a girl to break free from poverty, for good.